EngYouniss/watches-project-design-html-css/README.md

 # watches-project-design-html-css
 # ⌚ Watches Store - HTML & CSS &Javascript

-🛍️ **Watches Store** is a sleek and modern e-commerce website for  watches, designed using **HTML & CSS** to provide a smooth and visually appealing user experience.
+🛍️ **Watches Store** is a sleek and modern e-commerce website for  watches, designed using **HTML & CSS & Javascript** to provide a smooth and visually appealing user experience.

 ## 🚀 Features
 ✅ **Responsive design** that works on all devices 📱💻